How Stripes Help Zebra Survive

-“By putting black-and-white coats on horses, a new study shows that the pattern discourages biting flies from landing… several researchers, over the years, have shown that these flies find it hard to land on striped surfaces,” Yong wrote.
+“By putting black-and-white coats on horses, a new study shows that the pattern discourages biting flies from landing… several researchers, over the years, have shown that these flies find it hard to land on striped surfaces,” science writer Ed Yong wrote in the Atlantic.

 Be the first to comment